How to import CSV or other delimited files

-This guide will show you how to import data from CSV (and other delimited) files into Deephaven tables by using the read_csv
+This guide will show you how to import data from CSV (and other delimited) files into Deephaven tables with the read_csv

 from deephaven import read_csv

-You can follow along with our examples using CSV files taken from Deephaven's examples repository.
+Let's dive into some simple examples.
+So that we don't have to create a new CSV file from scratch, we'll use some CSV files from Deephaven's examples repository.
 We encourage you to use your own files by replacing the file paths in our queries.

 from deephaven import read_csv